XcalableMP/manual/en/array.rst

 .. note::
    The template appearing in the on clause must have the same shape of arrays in the following statement.
-The right-hand-side value must be identical among all nodes because the array construct is collective.
+The right-hand-side value must be identical among all nodes because the array construct is a collective operation.